-Here’s everything you need to know about the upcoming 2018 Winter Olympic Games, including when and where the Olympics will take place:
+Here’s everything you need to know about the 2018 Winter Olympic Games, including when and where the Olympics are taking place:

 Where are the 2018 Winter Olympics?

-The 2018 Winter Olympics will be held in Pyeongchang in South Korea.
+The 2018 Winter Olympics are being held in PyeongChang in South Korea.
 After previous failed bids, the city beat Munich, Germany, and Annecy, France, as the venue for the upcoming games during the International Olympic Committee’s 123rd IOC Session in South Africa in 2011.

-While Pyeongchang has never hosted an Olympics, Seoul hosted the 1988 Summer Olympics.
-This upcoming event will be the first time South Korea has hosted a Winter Olympics.
-More than 100 miles east of Seoul, Pyeongchang County is located in the Gangwon province of South Korea in the Taebaek Mountains.
-Pyeongchang’s elevation makes it a popular destination for hiking and skiing.
+While PyeongChang has never hosted an Olympics, Seoul hosted the 1988 Summer Olympics.
+This event will be the first time South Korea has hosted a Winter Olympics.
+More than 100 miles east of Seoul, PyeongChang County is located in the Gangwon province of South Korea in the Taebaek Mountains.
+PyeongChang’s elevation makes it a popular destination for hiking and skiing.
 Many of the events will be held at Alpensia Sports Park, which is part of the popular Alpensia Resort in the county.

 When will the Olympics start?

-The Olympic games will begin on February 8, 2018, and end February 25, 2018.
-While the games’ Opening Ceremony will take place on Friday, February 9, the first competitive events will happen on February 8.
+The Olympic Games began on February 8, 2018, and end February 25, 2018.
+While the Games’ Opening Ceremony will take place on Friday, February 9, the first competitive events happened on February 8.

 What sports are in the Winter Olympics?